openvinotoolkit/openvino_tensorflow/python/README.md

 * We will review your contribution and, if any additional fixes or modifications are necessary, may provide feedback to guide you.
 When accepted, your pull request will be merged to the repository.
+* All guidelines for contributing to the OpenVINO repositories can be found [here](https://github.com/openvinotoolkit/openvino/wiki/Contribute)